happybono/SonataSmooth/README.md

 #### Export Metadata Enhancements
 Both CSV and Excel exports now include :
 - Kernel Radius and computed Kernel Width
+- Sigma Factor (actual value used in calculation, as selected by the user and clamped to [1.0, 12.0])
+- Computed Gaussian Sigma (σ = kernel width / Sigma Factor, or W / Sigma Factor in Adaptive mode; always matches the runtime calculation)
 - Polynomial Order (if SG selected)
 - Derivative Order (if SG selected)
 - Boundary Method (reflects selected mode, including Adaptive)